ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-8. How to determine whether two sets of samples (e.g. train and test splits) come from the same distribution?
+Q. How to determine whether two sets of samples (e.g. train and test splits) come from the same distribution?

 <details><summary><b>Answer</b></summary>